 WHAT TO EXPECT

 At Hebron our main gathering together is each Sunday at a new time of 10.30 am until 11.45 pm.
 At this family orientated service we are reminded of the good news of Jesus as we hear from God’s word.
-We are led in worship by our band, we pray, take Communion and we spend time getting to know each other over a cuppa.
+We are led in worship by our worship group, we pray, take Communion and we spend time getting to know each other over a cuppa.
 We feel the church should be like a family and that is often how visitors to our service and new people to our church describe us.

 We believe it is important for the whole church to come together to be encouraged, to be reminded of God’s grace toward us and to be equipped and sent out on mission to reach our communities with the Gospel (the good news about Jesus Christ).